 Set aside time each day for your loved one to work on an art project.
 Sit together to help your loved one stay focused on the task, or hire a North Coast Alzheimer’s caregiver to keep him or her engaged in creative activities.
 Above all, you should encourage your loved one by letting him or her know these creative efforts will be respected and appreciated.

 Seniors with Alzheimer’s can participate in a wide variety of activities to keep their minds stimulated and manage their emotions.
 At Home Care Assistance, we offer a program called the Cognitive Therapeutics Method, which is designed to help slow cognitive decline, delay the onset of dementia, and help seniors with memory-related conditions regain a sense of pride and accomplishment.
 In addition to Alzheimer’s care, we also offer specialised dementia, Parkinson’s, and stroke care in North Coast.
-For more information and to schedule a free consultation, call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information and to schedule a free consultation, call (02) 6646 3527 today.